xyu/heroku-wp/README.md

 By default WordPress will connect to the database unencrypted which is a potential problem for a cloud based installs where the database and application servers may transfer data over unsecured connections.
 ClearDB provides SSL keys and certs for the database that's setup and it's highly advisable to use them to secure your database connection.

 1. Go to your [Heroku Dashboard](https://dashboard.heroku.com/) and click on your heroku-wp app.
-2. Click on the "ClearDB MySQL Database" addon.
+2. Click on the "ClearDB MySQL Database" add-on.
 3. Scroll to the bottom of the page and download the "ClearDB CA Certificate", "Client Certificate", and "Client Private Key" in the "PEM Format".
-4. Generate Heroku compatiable RSA keys from the key file downloaded:
+4. Generate Heroku compatible RSA keys from the key file downloaded:

     ```
     $ openssl rsa -in cleardb_id-key.pem -out cleardb_id-key.rsa.pem